Edrickgro/SeleniumArt/README.md

 [Project Website](https://edrickgro.github.io/ArtGen/)

+## Known Bugs

+Opening a file and then canceling it causes an exception

+OpenCV.js sometimes throws exceptions when its been active for too long (this has been bandaged by creating a new worker every certain number of frames)

+Maximizing all of DoG's variables at once cause it to output unexpected images (refresh to fix)

+Generate's most common color option sometimes defaults to red, blue, or green (no current workaround)

+Sometimes the object data gets corrupted and returns 0 whenever generate tries to use it (refresh to fix)

+Certain settings on the video function may cause it to not work (refresh if this happens)

 ## Difference of Gaussians
 The [difference of gaussians](https://en.wikipedia.org/wiki/Difference_of_Gaussians") algorithm is an algorithm used in image processing.
 There are many uses for it but my implementation is a rough implementation.
 Many art styles